29th Colloquium

 Cybersecurity Education in the Age of AI and Automation & Ambiguity

 The 2025 Colloquium for Information Systems Security Education (CISSE) celebrates its 29th anniversary as the premier Cybersecurity Education Conference.
-Join us to explore the latest trends in cyber education and engage with SME's from academia, government, and industry.
-We are delighted to welcome the Seattle University as our esteemed host and academic partner.
+Join us to explore the latest trends in cyber education and engage with subject matter experts from academia, government, and industry.
+We are delighted to welcome Seattle University as our host institution, joined by the University of Seattle as a co-host—both serving as esteemed academic partners for this year’s event..

 Subscribe for updates